junoaccess/juno/README.md

 ## Credits

-Built with ❤️ by the Juno team.
+Built by the Juno team.

 ### Key Dependencies